 - Users should be in control of the audio experience, on click for instance, both within ad copy or landing page.

-- Audio must adhere to all other policies.
+- Audio must adhere to all other editorial guidelines.
 For example, the use of racial or religious epithets, or language that advocates doing physical harm to people or their property, would be disallowed based upon our Defamatory, slanderous, libelous or threatening content policy.

-Video ads must adhere to all other policies.
+- Video ads must adhere to all other editorial guidelines.
 For example, showing actions that result in fatalities, or showing of blood or dismemberment is disallowed based upon our Suffering and violence policy.

 Intellectual property rights

 - Ads may not infringe upon Intellectual Property (IP) rights of others.
-The use of logos, registered marks, copyrighted material etc. must be consistent with the Bing Ads Intellectual property policies.
+The use of logos, registered marks, copyrighted material etc. must be consistent with the Bing Ads Intellectual property guidelines.

 - Advertisers represent and warrant that they possess all the necessary rights and authorizations in order to promote movies, songs, media or any other content which may be subject to proprietary rights of others.
 Microsoft is not required to pre-validate or vet advertisements at any time, or to resolve disputes in behalf of its customers.
 At times however, Microsoft may ask you for additional information related to your advertisements.

 - Advertisers are encouraged to maintain a DMCA compliant process, or local equivalent.